rsdoiel/antenna/weather.md

 ---

-## SPC - No MDs are in effect as of Thu Dec 26 13:46:01 UTC 2024
+## SPC - No MDs are in effect as of Fri Dec 27 15:02:02 UTC 2024

-date: 2024-12-26, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2024-12-27, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Thu Dec 26 13:46:01 UTC 2024.
+No Mesoscale Discussions are in effect as of Fri Dec 27 15:02:02 UTC 2024.

 <br>